fastly/fastly-exporter/README.md

   -debug false                             log debug information -endpoint http://127.0.0.1:8080/metrics  Prometheus /metrics endpoint -namespace ...
 Prometheus namespace -service ...
-Fastly service -subsystem ...
+Fastly service (repeatable) -subsystem ...
 Prometheus subsystem -token ...
 Fastly API token

 VERSION
-  0.0.1
+  0.0.3
 ```

-The -service and -token flags are mandatory.
-Your service ID is available at the
+A valid API -token and at least one -service ID are mandatory.
+Your service ID
-top of your [Fastly dashboard][db].
-[See this link][token] for information on
+is available at the top of your [Fastly dashboard][db].
+[See this link][token]
-creating API tokens.
+for information on creating API tokens.

 [db]: https://manage.fastly.com/services/all
 [token]: https://docs.fastly.com/guides/account-management-and-security/using-api-tokens#creating-api-tokens